Easter Crinkle Cookies are a soft sugar cookie rolled in powdered sugar to get a crinkle top! They are sweet, fun and perfect for Easter!

 Making Easter Crinkle Cookies

-Easter Crinkle cookies are easy to make in your mixer.
+Easter Crinkle cookies are easy to make in your stand mixer using the paddle attachment.
 A hand mixer will work great, and even your good ol’ hands will work too (just a little more work!).

 First, you will cream together your butter and sugar.
 Then add your eggs and cream some more.

 Next, add in the vanilla and lemon juice.
 Mix until fully incorporated.
 Then, add in your baking powder, and last your flour.
 Mix until fully combined.

 You can make your cookies any color you like.
 You will just use regular food coloring.

 Divide your dough evenly into as many colors you want.
 I had 4 different colors : pink, purple, blue and yellow.

 Place the colored cookie dough in their own zip top bags for chilling.

 You will need to refrigerate your dough.
 This helps the cookies stay fluffy and not flatten when baking.
 They need to chill for at least 3 hours or overnight.
 I have mine chill overnight!